 “It never feels like a dreaded process”

 Despite the inherent stresses of navigating the college search, the experience at Calhoun fosters joy and growth.
-Students come away from it with more confidence, more self-awareness, and a set of skills that they can apply to college and beyond.
-“It never feels like a dreaded process,” says Lauren H. ‘22. “[Co-Directors of College Counseling] Lisa and Jarrad manage to make it fun, and offer a lot of support.
+Students come away from it with more confidence, more self-awareness,and a set of skills that they can apply to college and beyond.
+“It never felt like a dreaded process,” says Lauren Hardy ’22. “[Co-Directors of College Counseling] Lisa and Jarrad manage to make it fun, and offer a lot of support.
 The amount of one-on-one time guarantees that you end up where you feel you belong.”
 Destiny adds, “What I took away [from the college process] is more confidence in myself and the ability to articulate that.”

-The self-reflection required of students helps set them up for success in the next step of their academic journeys. “[My children] owned the process in a way that made them really mature — it bodes well for college and what will be expected of them there,” says Jill.
-This is the second time that parent Andrea Black has gone through the college process at Calhoun, and she can already see how the experience has led to positive outcomes for her oldest child, who has thrived in college.
+The self-reflection required of students helps set them up for success in the next step of their academic journeys. “[My children] owned the process in a way that made them really mature—it bodes well for college and what will be expected of them there,” says Jill.
+This was the second time that parent Andrea Black went through the college process at Calhoun, and she can already see how the experience has led to positive outcomes for her older child, who has thrived in college.
 “The process is very focused on helping kids understand who they are, and as a result they’re able to walk into college feeling confident in their ability to succeed when they’re there,” Andrea shares.

 "The amount of one-on-one time guarantees that you end up where you feel you belong.”
 Lauren H. '22